WSDSB-hub/Industrial-Robot-Anomaly-Detection/README.md

 5. **Fault association mining** using co-occurrence analysis and confidence-based rules.
 6. **Severity-weighted maintenance prioritization** that translates fault data into actionable engineering recommendations.
 7. **Real-field validation** using genuine production data, which revealed the limitations of simplified kinematic models and demonstrated honest failure analysis.
+8. **Multi-pose observability enhancement** — demonstrated that stacking Jacobians from multiple nominal poses resolves the weak-joint ambiguity that single-pose localization cannot handle.
+9. **Feature ablation study** — quantified the contribution of each feature group to anomaly detection performance, identifying TCP pose as the most critical signal and revealing the redundancy of the joint-anomaly marker under current data conditions.

 ---

 ## Limitations and Honest Assessment